Crimes Lawyers

 With that said, you should not give up if you are facing sex-related allegations or charges in Michigan.

 Having a seasoned defense attorney, like Nicole Blank Becker, can help reduce the impact of your accusations or charges.
-At Blank Law, PC, we know the Michigan’s sex offenses law – and our lawyer has been in the trenches for over 20 years defending various sexual assault cases and criminal sexual conduct cases.
+At Blank Law, PC, we know Michigan’s sex offenses law – and our lawyer has been in the trenches for over 20 years defending various sexual assault cases and criminal sexual conduct cases.

 For the offender to be convicted, however, the prosecution must prove every element of your case, including: